This blog may contain affiliate links. Read our disclosure policy for more info.

 Note: Currently the Monteverde Brewing brewery tour is not available for booking online but you can contact them to ask about it.

 Another great place to grab a drink in Monteverde is Belmar Craft Brewery which also boasts an epic view of a stunning natural spring lake!
 It is the perfect spot to relax after a long day of exploring Monteverde!

-This taproom and beer garden is located 100 meters north of the gas station in town.
+This taproom and beer garden is located 100 meters (328 feet) north of the gas station in town.
 What I think is pretty cool is that all the artisanal ales here are brewed with water from their spring in the cloud forest, and some even include ingredients from the brewery’s organic garden.